Open Tuesday - Sunday, 10am - 5pm (last entry at 4:45pm)

-The largest species of reptile in North America will make its public debut at the Nature Center at Maymont on Saturday, August 2.
+Visit with the largest species of reptile in North America, now featured in an exhibit at the Nature Center.
 The American alligator, Alligator mississippiensis, can grow to a length of 10 to 14 feet and weigh 500 pounds or more, but Maymont’s five young reptiles won’t be quite so menacing.
 The new additions are one to two years old, measuring approximately eight to 30 inches long.
 They will live at Maymont at least one year, growing up to 12 inches in 12 months.
 Two alligators will be on view in a newly-renovated space in the Nature Center galleries, and the others will make appearances during environmental education programs for the public and schools.
 Also look for the lined seahorses, another new species at the Nature Center.

 Venomous Snakes Exhibit

 Slither into the Nature Center to see the Venomous Snakes exhibit with three venomous species native to Virginia: Timber Rattlesnake, Eastern Cottonmouth and Northern Copperhead.
 This is the closest encounter you'll ever want to have with these reptiles...safely behind glass!
 Exhibit entrance is included with Nature Center admission.
 Funding provided by The Richard and Caroline T. Gwathmey Memorial Trust.